Foundation’s Topic this Term is ‘Home, Sweet Home’.

 All this work is developed following Teacher input in numerous, varied activities through Play within the Creative Curriculum which simultaneously gives opportunities to develop Social skills.

-Children will participate in P.E. during the week (Swimming currently for Full Time Children.)
+Children will participate in P.E. during the week.
 Please ensure all kit is named.

 READING BOOKS: A reminder for existing Parents and information for new Parents